The standard of driving in Cyprus is generally poor.

 Bends

-You will often find that when drivers negotiate a right hand bend they will cut in to the opposing side of the road on the apex of the bend.
-We have found it quite difficult to explain that in doing this the driver is making the bend more sever than it need be.
-In consequence you, as the driver traveling in the opposite direction, are forced to move over to the left.
+Drivers negotiating a right hand bend will often stray to the opposing side of the road on the apex of the bend.
+We have found it quite difficult to explain that in doing this the driver is making the bend more severe than it need be and reducing the view round the bend.
+In consequence the driver travelling in the opposite direction is forced to take avoiding action.

 Pedestrian Crossings